Cognigy/Documentation/docs/en/docs/ai/flow-nodes/code/actions.md

 ```

 #### Returns
-Instance of the Text Cleaner class
+Instance of the Text Cleaner class.